 \paragraph{Sparse KV Cache Budget.} We examine \Sys's performance across various tasks with different sparse budgets, as illustrated in \cref{fig:ablation_budget}. \Sys consistently surpasses Quest under the same sparse budgets and achieves higher throughput.
-On most tasks, it maintains accuracy with just a 1.56\% sparse budget compared to full attention and even improves slightly on some tasks.

-\paragraph{Chunk Size.} As shown in \cref{fig:chunk_acc}, increasing the chunk size allows for larger batch sizes.
+On most tasks, it maintains accuracy with just a 1.56\% sparse budget compared to full attention and even improves slightly on some tasks. \paragraph{Chunk Size.} As shown in \cref{fig:ablations_1}, increasing the chunk size allows for larger batch sizes.
 However, accuracy declines when the chunk size exceeds eight.
-Meanwhile, the chunk size choice has minimal impact on the chunk hit rate, which remains around 60\%, as illustrated in \cref{fig:chunk_hitrate}.

-\paragraph{Rank of Pre-RoPE Keys.} We assess \Sys's performance across various tasks using different ranks for pre-RoPE keys.
-As illustrated in \cref{fig:ablation_rank}, accuracy increases with the rank up to approximately 160, after which it stabilizes near full-rank performance.
+Meanwhile, the chunk size choice has minimal impact on the chunk hit rate, which remains around 60\%. \paragraph{Rank of Pre-RoPE Keys.} We assess \Sys's performance across various tasks using different ranks for pre-RoPE keys.
+As illustrated in \cref{fig:ablations_1}, accuracy increases with the rank up to approximately 160, after which it stabilizes near full-rank performance.
 Interestingly, the trends vary across tasks, and in some cases, low-rank approximations achieve better performance.